-Attendance\
+Attendance

-- ~ Students are expected to attend all classes in-person and online, arrive on time, preferably with cameras on for remote classes. - ~ Students are expected to notify the Instructor prior to each missed class. - ~ Consistent lateness (roughly three or more) will result in a 10-point deduction. - The Instructor will excuse an absence (no deduction) only for compelling reasons (student's illness, emergency, and other extenuating circumstance to be determined by the Instructor); Notification of absence does not automatically indicate an excused absence. - ~ Unexcused absences will result in point deductions. - Absences may occur due to unforeseen extenuating circumstances; however, more than three absences for any reason (including illness and compelling circumstances, yet excluding religious observance as per university policy) will result in course failure.
-[Instructor reserves the right to appraise any exceptions to this course policy] - Students are responsible for obtaining class notes, handouts, and announcements provided during the missed session from a fellow student.
+- Students are expected to attend all classes in-person and online and arrive on time, preferably with cameras on for remote classes. - Students are expected to notify the instructor before each missed class. - Consistent lateness (three or more) will result in a 10-point deduction. - The instructor will excuse an absence (no deduction) only for compelling reasons (student's illness, emergency, and other extenuating circumstances to be determined by the instructor).
+Notification of absence does not automatically indicate an excused absence. - Unexcused absences will result in point deductions. - Absences may occur due to unforeseen extenuating circumstances; however, more than three absences for any reason (including illness and compelling circumstances yet excluding religious observance as per university policy) will result in course failure.
+[Instructor reserves the right to appraise any exceptions to this course policy.] - Students are responsible for obtaining class notes, handouts, and announcements provided during the missed session from a fellow student.

-0 absence= 100
+'''

-1 unexcused absence= 85
+0 absence = 100

-2 unexcused absences= 75
+One unexcused absence = 85

-3 unexcused absences= 60
+Two unexcused absences = 0 (course failure)

-4 absences = 0 course failures
+'''

-Class Participation\
+Class Participation

-- ~ Active engagement in discussing class material and engaging in case discussions - Examples of in-class participation include asking relevant questions, contributing thoughtful comments, active participation in small/large group exercises, presentation of case material, helping others to understand the material, bringing (or sending) to class relevant articles/newspaper clippings/media/current events information - Class participation also includes the notion of citizenship, conducting oneself in a professional manner (e.g., respect for others; refraining from the use of electronic devices aside from the use for class attendance; avoiding eating on camera).
+- Active engagement in discussing class material and engaging in case discussions - Examples of in-class participation include asking relevant questions, contributing thoughtful comments, active involvement in small/extensive group exercises, presentation of case material, helping others to understand the material, bringing (or sending) to class relevant articles/newspaper clippings/media/current events information - Class participation also includes citizenship and professionally conducting oneself (e.g., respect for others, refraining from using electronic devices aside from the service for class attendance, avoiding eating on camera).

-Outstanding = 100
+''' Outstanding = 100

 Very Good = 85

 Good = 80

 Poor = 70

-Failing = 50 (Unable to judge learning from classroom interaction)
+Failing = 50 (Unable to judge learning from classroom interaction) '''

 The two scores will be added together and divided by two.

-VII.
-Grading
+VIII.
+GRADING

-Grade Statement and Rubrics:
+Grade Statement and Rubrics

 Grades are increasingly contentious.
-They have also been broadly inflated and standards not held equally across classes.
-This is supplied to have an understanding of the way this professor assesses student work.
+They have also been broadly inflated, and standards are held in different classes.
+This is supplied to understand how this professor assesses student work.

-It should be understood that students are not graded "on a curve," which would require that the majority get a C (average under the normal bell curve) and the other 20% +-are above that and 20%+- below that.
-That said, there is some degree of comparison in that those who go above and beyond the bare requirements, who write well and clearly, and who integrate excellent analysis and/or creativity are going to earn A's.
+Students are not graded "on a curve," which would require that the majority get a C (average under the normal bell curve) and the other 20% are above that and 20%+- below that.
+That said, there is some comparison in that those who go beyond the bare requirements, write well and clearly, and integrate excellent analysis and creativity will earn A's.

-Those who just meet the requirements of the assignment, with no indication of strong engagement with the material and adequate writing and analysis, will receive B's.
-Conversely, those who fail to meet some aspect of the assignment requirements or who have a poor syntax or multiple writing errors and minimal analysis should not expect to get any higher than a C.
+Those who meet the required assignment, indicating solid engagement with the material and adequate writing and analysis, will receive B's.
+Conversely, those who fail to meet some of the assignment requirements or who have poor syntax, multiple writing errors, and minimal analysis should not expect to get any higher than a C.

-The assignments for this course each will involve an integration of the class readings, lectures, and discussions.
-These assignments, together with an evaluation of students' attendance/class participation and involvement on the Discussion Boards, will make up the course grade.
+The assignments for this course will involve an integration of the class readings, lectures, and discussions.
+These assignments and evaluating students' attendance/class participation and involvement on the Discussion Boards will make up the course grade.